il-dat/open-code-assistant/README.md

 ## License

-This extension is licensed under the MIT License.
+This extension is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

 ## About Infinite Lambda
 Infinite Lambda is a cloud and data consultancy.
 We build strategies, help organisations implement them and pass on the expertise to look after the infrastructure.